alexsanchez272/price-service-hexagonal/README.md

 # Price Service

 ## Overview
 This Spring Boot application provides a REST API for retrieving pricing information from an e-commerce database.
 It implements hexagonal architecture for clean code organization, follows an API-first approach, and uses Swagger for API documentation.

+For a detailed description of the service requirements, including the business rules, data model, and testing strategy, refer to the [RFC_PRICE_SERVICE.md](RFC_PRICE_SERVICE.md) file.
+The RFC outlines the functional specifications, technical design, and implementation guidelines for this service.

 ## Features
 - REST endpoint for price consultation